Ukrainian Banks, Electricity Firm Hit by Fresh Cyber Attack; Reports Claim the Ransomware Is Quickly Spreading Across the World

 oh dear (Score:1)

-Petya = already defeated last year (Score:5, Interesting)
+Petya = already defeated last year (Score:4, Interesting)

 This ransomware has actually previously been defeated (April 2016), and a key generator tool was released: